 And, as with any large initiative, proper planning is key.
 You need to take time to communicate with all facets of the business.

-“The move to a smart factory isn’t a quick fix — and that’s really the point,” says Mike Dodge, senior manager of Insight Digital Innovation services.
+“The move to a smart factory isn’t a quick fix — and that’s really the point,” Dodge explains.
 “Implementing a robust IoT strategy is an investment of time and resources.
 But when it’s done right, you’re already ahead of the changing marketplace — and your competitors.”

 Digital transformation is no longer a wish list item — it’s a business imperative.
 Manufacturers have to be ready to answer accelerated product cycles, master agility for changing market demands and navigate fragmented markets.